Skip to Content

 Niagara Falls

 Starting from the day it was discovered in 1678, Niagara Falls, which is Canada’s most famous natural attraction, has drawn millions of tourists to the country.
-Your visit to Canada is never complete until you experience the awe of watching this majestic wall of water pound over the falls.
+When you plan a trip to Canada, you must include the falls; a trip is never complete until you experience the awe of watching this majestic wall of water pound over the falls.

 You will also marvel at the risky stunts that stuntmen and daredevils display as side attractions at the falls.
 If you have a day or two to spend, don’t hesitate to go around the city and experience the carnival-like lifestyle that has become the identity of the locals.